Female student barks like a dog after spiritual cleansing by a Muslim cleric - INFORMATION NIGERIA

-A female student has reportedly been barking like a dog immediately after her consultation with an Alfa for spiritual cleansing to avert calamity.
+A female undergraduate student of the College of Education, Akoka, Lagos, has reportedly been barking like a dog immediately after her consultation with an Alfa,(Muslim cleric) for spiritual cleaning to avert calamity.

 An investigation by the police revealed that the suspect raped the lady upon discovering that she was a student.